ccd-utexas/tsphot/README.md

 **Warning:** Never delete "develop" or "master" branches.

-- Merge develop into master:
+- Merge create a release branch from "develop" and merge into "master":

-To issue a new code release into production.
+Follow these instructions to issue a new code release into production.
 Use semantic versioning from http://semver.org/

-  - Create a new release branch from develop, e.g. release_v1.0.0
+  - Create a new release branch from develop, e.g. "release_v1.0.0"
   - Test the release branch.
   - Issue a pull request to merge from the release branch into master:
     - Navigate to https://github.com/ccd-utexas/tsphot
     - Make "master" the active branch.
     - By "release_v1.0.0", click "Compare and pull request" > click "Edit".
     - Set:

     base: master

     compare: release_v1.0.0

     - This will merge release_v1.0.0 into master
     - Click "Send pull request"
     - An ccd-utexas owner will review the changes and click "Confirm".